Theatre, Dance, and Motion Pictures

 W. Stuart McDowell, Chair and Artistic Director of the Department of Theatre, Dance and Motion Pictures, came to educational theatre after two decades in professional theatre in New York and California, working as a artistic director, actor, composer and translator, in addition to winning national awards as playwright, director and scholar.

 He has won awards both for directing and playwrighting from the Kennedy Center American College Theatre Festival for 1913: The Great Dayton Flood (co-written with honors-student Timothy Nevits), which played to over 10,000 in Washington D. C. and Dayton in 1997, featuring recorded narration by Martin Sheen, Ruby Dee, and the late Ossie Davis.
-His original drama, The Brothers BOOTH! was workshopped with such actors as David Strathairn, David Dukes, Maryann Plunket, and Stephen Lang, and produced professionally as well.
+His original drama, The Brothers BOOTH! was workshopped at the Guthrie Theatre Lab and New York's Second Stage, with such actors as David Strathairn, David Dukes, Maryann Plunket, and Stephen Lang, and produced professionally.
 He has composed several hundred songs and incidental music for the stage, including the score for 1903: The Wings of Dreams, broadcast on PBS/ThinkTV.
-His wide range of interests have included hitchhiking through Europe from Oslo, Norway, to Athens, Greece; working on an archeological dig at Tel Gezer, Israel; training in Commedia dell'Arte with Master Teacher Carlo Mazonne-Clementi in northern California; studying at the Laterna Magica in Prague, Czechoslovakia during the "Prague Spring" of 1968; and researching and photographing the ancient theatres of Pompeii.
+His wide range of interests have included "sketching his way through Europe" from Oslo, Norway, to Athens, Greece; working on an archeological dig at Tel Gezer, Israel; training in Commedia dell'Arte with Master Teacher Carlo Mazonne-Clementi in northern California; studying at the Laterna Magica in Prague, Czechoslovakia during the "Prague Spring" of 1968; securing a patent in computer hardware design; and researching and photographing the ancient theatres of Pompeii.

 McDowell holds a BA degree from Macalester College and an MA and PhD from U.C.
 Berkeley.
-McDowell was a two-year Fulbright Scholar following a DeWitt Wallace Fellowship, both for residencies in Berlin at the acclaimed Berliner Ensemble and at the Munich Kammerspiele.
-McDowell has translated and directed numerous dramas from German, from Goethe's Faust and Frank Wedekind's The Chamber Singer to the cabaret sketches of Weimar-era Munich clown Karl Valentin, as well as a dozen plays by Bertolt Brecht, which include several major premieres, including the New York premiere of The Life of Edward II, produced by Joseph Papp and the New York Shakespeare Festival.
+McDowell was a two-year Fulbright Scholar, as well as a DeWitt Wallace Fellow, both for residencies in Berlin at the acclaimed Berliner Ensemble and at the Munich Kammerspiele, where he interviewed over fifty actors and directors who worked with Brecht, Wedekind and other leaders in German theatre and Kabaret.
+McDowell has translated and directed numerous dramas from German, from Goethe's Faust: Part One and Frank Wedekind's The Chamber Singer to the cabaret sketches of Weimar-era Munich clown Karl Valentin, as well as over a dozen plays by Bertolt Brecht.
+These include several major premieres, including the New York premiere of The Life of Edward II, produced by Joseph Papp and the New York Shakespeare Festival, and the American premiere (Off Broadway) of The Downfall of the Egotist Johann Fatzer, featuring noted Irish Cabaret singer Agnes Bernelle.
+He has lectured at the NYU School of the Arts, Columbia University, and the Academy of Performing Arts in Sarajevo.
 McDowell’s writing on Brecht won the distinguished national award in the Amy and Eric Burger Theatre Essay Competition.

-McDowell was the founding Artistic Director of the Riverside Shakespeare Company of New York City, which he helmed for a decade with his wife, Gloria Skurski, producing numerous dramas and Commedia dell'arte comedies by Shakespeare, Machiavelli, and Brecht.
-At Riveriside, McDowell mounted dramas and benefits with Jeremy Irons, Nicole Williams, Roger Rees, Mary Elizabeth Mastrantonio, and the late Ossie Davis, Raul Julia and Helen Hayes, as well as the first (and till now, only) New York stage production featuring Tom Hanks, in 1979.
-While at Riverside, McDowell also produced the first Shakespeare Project, a residency of actors from London’s Royal Shakespeare Company at the Shakespeare Center, on Manhattan’s Upper West Side.
+McDowell was the founding Artistic Director of the Riverside Shakespeare Company of New York City, which he helmed for a decade, producing numerous dramas and Commedia dell'arte work by Shakespeare, Machiavelli, and Brecht.
+At Riverside, McDowell mounted dramas and benefits with Jeremy Irons, Roger Rees, Mary Elizabeth Mastrantonio, Jim Dale, Tonya Pinkins, Anna Deavere Smith, and the late Ossie Davis, Raul Julia, Nicole Williamson and Helen Hayes, as well as the first New York stage production featuring Tom Hanks, in 1979.
+While at Riverside, McDowell also produced the first Shakespeare Project, a residency of actors from London’s Royal Shakespeare Company at The Shakespeare Center, on Manhattan’s Upper West Side.

 Prior to coming to Wright State, McDowell was Artistic Director for Grove Shakespeare in southern California, when the company received its first Los Angeles Theatre Critics Circle Award, and in 1993, he received the Los Angeles Drama-Logue Award for Stage Directing for Noel Coward’s Private Lives.
-Since his appointment as chair at Wright State, he has directed myriad dramas, comedies and musicals, from the classics Show Boat and South Pacific to Jekyll & Hyde, Titanic, and Phantom of the Opera, which set departmental box office records, selling over 6,000 tickets before the show opened in May of 2012.
+Since his appointment as chair at Wright State, he has directed myriad dramas, comedies and musicals, from the classics Show Boat, Threepenny Opera and South Pacific to Jekyll & Hyde, Titanic, and Phantom of the Opera, which set departmental box office records, selling over 6,000 tickets in May of 2012.
+In the Spring of 2014, McDowell will direct the regional university premiere of Les Miserables.